binance/binance-api-postman/README.md

 Likely causes:
 - Secret key is not set.
 - Request was made with at least one empty parameter.
-- `signature` is not the last parameter in the parameters list.
+- `timestamp`&`signature` is not the last parameter in the parameters list.

 **Q:** Error `Mandatory parameter 'xxxx' was not sent, was empty/null, or malformed.`